Sialitech/label-siali/docs/source/tutorials/pytorch-image-transfer-learning.md

 #### Getting predictions

 You should see model predictions in a labeling interface.
-See [Set up machine learning with Label Studio](/guide/ml.html).
+See [Set up machine learning with Siali Label](/guide/ml.html).

 #### Model training